Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 ## Overview

 One of the metrics missing in Linux monitoring, is bandwidth consumption for each open socket (inbound and outbound traffic).
-So, you cannot tell how much bandwidth your web server, your database server, your backup, you ssh sessions, etc are using.
+So, you cannot tell how much bandwidth your web server, your database server, your backup, your ssh sessions, etc are using.

 To solve this problem, the most adventurous Linux monitoring tools install kernel modules to capture all traffic, analyze it and provide reports per application.
 A lot of work, CPU intensive and with a great degree of risk (due to the kernel modules involved which might affect the stability of the whole system).